listx/listx_blog/post/2013-03-10-installing-arch-and-enabling-system-encryption.md

 # Add your regular user, and set up your password.
 This is your normal
 # username.
 We use the "-s /bin/zsh" option to tell useradd that we want to
 # log in with zsh.
+#
+# If you want, you can add a new group that will only have your username as its
+# only "member", with `groupadd -g 1000 MYGROUPNAME`, and then you can use this
+# group name for the `-g` flag's argument in the `useradd` command below.
+I like
+# to have 1-character usernames for my machines to keep things simple and short,
+# as I will be the exclusive user of the system anyway, so I also use the same
+# character for my group as well, so that, in particular, the `ls` command's
+# full listing of my files looks very succinct, as I like to live in the
+# terminal and use `ls` daily.

-# useradd -m -g users -G wheel,storage,power -s /bin/zsh MYUSERNAME
+useradd -m -g users -G wheel,storage,power -s /bin/zsh MYUSERNAME passwd MYUSERNAME
-# passwd MYUSERNAME

 # VERY IMPORTANT: Add in the filesystem type that /root partition (LVM) is
 # using (for this tutorial, it is "ext4") into the MODULES variable and also